 What if I don’t want to use certain fields provided by the WP Job Manager Plugin?

-Simple really, just don’t send the data from Broadbean to WordPress.
-For example if you never want to use the company twitter field, make sure you remove this from your XML:
+Simple really, just send an empty XML field in the data from Broadbean to WordPress.
+For example, if you never want to use the company twitter field, make sure you send an empty field like this: